 TMT bars are perfect for all types of construction, whether residential homes or infrastructure projects such as bridges and flyovers.

-Stainless steel bars are rust-proof, long-lasting, and used in projects exposed to extreme moisture or corrosive environments.
-However, they are more expensive and are often used for special construction purposes.
+Stainless steel bars are rust-proof and long-lasting and are used in projects exposed to extreme moisture or corrosive environments.
+They, however, are more expensive and are often used for special construction purposes.

-This type consists of a network of welded steel wires.
-It is mainly used in floor slabs, road pavements, and prefabrications requiring uniform strength.
-The welded wire mesh provides excellent load distribution, and labour costs during installation are reduced.
+This type consists of a network of steel wires welded together.
+It is mostly applied in floor slabs, road pavements and prefabrications where uniform strength is required.
+The welded wire mesh provides excellent load distribution, and labour cost during installation is reduced.

-These are cold-worked twisted bars that enhance the bond with concrete.
-Although they were more frequent in the past, they have since been replaced by TMT bars because they perform better and are more durable.
+These are cold-worked twisted bars to enhance the bond with concrete.
+They were, however, more frequent in the past and have since been replaced by TMT bars because they perform better and are more durable.

 Advantages of Steel Bars